imagej/imagej.github.io/_pages/news/2009-10-14_-_Fiji_Plzen_is_out.md

 -   the Command Launcher ({% include key content='Ctrl' %}+{% include key content='L' %} in the Fiji window) was converted to Swing, and sports a fuzzy matching, and an option to show more information such as which .jar file that plugin is contained in, for a much-improved user-experience (thanks Mark)
 -   ImageJ now opens websites in the preferred browser on Linux
 -   cropping an image marks it as modified now
--   {% include bc content='Plugins | Install Plugin...'%} can install .jar files now (provided you have permission to write to Fiji's plugins/ directory)
+-   {% include bc path='Plugins | Install Plugin...'%} can install .jar files now (provided you have permission to write to Fiji's plugins/ directory)

 The list is so long because we did not get the opportunity to meet and get a new release done in July, as we all hoped.